mscwu/udacity_MPC_conrol/README.md

 * epsi[t+1] = psi[t] - psides[t] - v[t] * delta[t] / Lf * dt
 Note that due to sign convention, the sign of delta is flipped.
 ### Choosing N and dt
 Choosing suitable N and dt is very important for the MPC control problem.
-I chose N = 10 and dt = 0.08.
+I chose N = 10 and dt = 0.2.
-I started with N = 10 and dt = 0.25.
-However, it turns out that dt is too large.
-The problem with too large a dt is that it neglects the fact that our model is an approximation and our optimization routine assumes that the model is perfectly executed.
-In reality, for example, due to latency with accuator at each time step, unless the latency is considered for *every* step in the optimization loop, the model tends to lose the ability to adapt to changes in the enviroment.
-Another issue worth mentioning is that a longer dt expands the solution space for an "Optimal" solution.
-This is generally a good thing.
-However, during my tuning, I found that a large dt will sometimes cause the optimizer to converge to a path and actuator solution that doesn't make sense.
-By having a small dt I resolved the problem.
+I started with N = 10 and dt = 0.1.
+The result actually worked fine.
+I was monitoring the latency on my machine and it was closer to 0.25 seconds.
+This means that even though I set the time step to be 0.1s, it is actually never executed like that.
+A dt value of 0.2 is neither to high nor too low which provides a good timestep resolution and is a better approximation of reality.
 Increasing the number of N will further discretize the problem, assuming the same prediction horizion, corresponding to a small dt.
 However, increasing N will greatly increase computation time and an optimal solution is not guaranteed to be found for a limited planning window.

 ### Polynomial fitting and MPC preprocessing